TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 20/Luke 20.10.md

 ---

-And at the season he sent unto the husbandmen a servant, that they should give him of the fruit of the vineyard: but the husbandmen beat him, and sent him away empty.
+At the proper season, he sent a servant to the farmers to collect his share of the fruit of the vineyard.
+But the farmers beat him, and sent him away empty.